The best places to see in Scotland

 The views on Skye are out of this world; you feel like you’re on another planet when you’re there, and you’re not unhappy to have left Earth.
 It is home to breathtaking views of the jagged coastlines, misty mountains, and beautiful lakes (lochs, if you know your stuff).
 With all of the hiking available, it’s a paradise for anyone who loves the outdoors, or honestly even just likes them a little.

 Even though Skye is on the top of my list and probably the lists of many others, you still don’t feel crowded there when you’re exploring the rugged green land, even if you’re visiting during peak season.
-Whether you’re hiking Old Man of Storr, taking in views of the Quaring, or visiting the Skye Museum of Island Life, you will still be able to enjoy the peacefulness of the isle.
+Whether you’re hiking Old Man of Storr, taking in views of the Quiraing, or visiting the Skye Museum of Island Life, you will still be able to enjoy the peacefulness of the isle.

 Green, rocky terrain.